erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The following addition knows that the argument is a number, so it can use a simplified test for if the argument is a small integer and then it has a fallback for other terms which could be a bignum or a float.
+The following addition knows that the argument is a number, so it can use a simplified test for if the argument is a small integer and then it has a fallback for other terms which could be a bignum or a float:
 ```
 # i_increment_SWd
     mov rsi, qword ptr [rbx]